w3c/wai-website/pages/resources.md

 Additional resources related to evaluation are listed in the [[Evaluating Web Accessibility Overview]](/test-evaluate/), including:

-- [[WCAG-EM Overview: WCAG Evaluation Methodology]](/test-evaluate/conformance/wcag-em/) &mdash; WCAG-EM is an approach for determining how well a digital product conforms to Web Content Accessibility Guidelines (WCAG).
+- [[WCAG-EM Overview: WCAG Evaluation Methodology]](/test-evaluate/conformance/wcag-em/) &mdash; WCAG-EM is an approach for determining how well websites and other digital products conform to Web Content Accessibility Guidelines (WCAG).

 #### WAI-Adapt